High School Basketball Standout Was Actually 25

 — The Crossover (@TheCrossover) January 23, 2019

-Gistrap-Portley found his stride and despite playing for an underdog team managed to stand out, frequently dialing back him performance to avoid attracting extra attention.
-That attention did come, however, and the emerging star found himself surrounded by ten police officers in the middle of the night who took him to jail under the charge of tampering with government documents.
+Gistrap-Portley found his stride and despite playing for an underdog team managed to stand out, frequently dialing back his performance to avoid attracting extra attention.
+That attention did come, however, and the emerging star found himself surrounded by 10 police officers in the middle of the night who took him to jail under the charge of tampering with government documents.

 Ben Crump, a noted civil rights attorney known for representing high-profile families like those of Trayvon Martin and Michael Brown, is now representing Gilstrap-Portley.